VDA5050/VDA5050/VDA5050_EN.md

 The `requestStatus` is set to REQUESTED and the combination of `edgeId` and `sequenceId` references the edge's trajectory the robot asks to deviate from.
 The mobile robot has the option to request the approval for several edges simulatenously as long as they are part of its current base.
 The usage of each corridor shall be requested in a dedicated `edgeRequest` and each request shall be approved inidivdually by fleet control via the `response` topic (see Section [6.9 Request/response mechanism](#69-requestresponse-mechanism)).

 The robot shall remain on the predefined trajectory of its current edge until a `response` is received from the fleet control.
 Once the robot has received the approval to start maneuvering, it sets the `requestStatus` to 'GRANTED' and may now use the corridor.
 As long as the robot requires the corridor, it shall keep the `edgeRequest` in its state.
 If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to the fleet control by removing the corresponding `edgeRequest` object from its state.
 From there on, the mobile robot shall act as a line-guided mobile robot again.
 If it wishes to deviate from the predefined trajectory once more, it shall issue a new `edgeRequest`.
-If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it shall stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the fleet control.
-If the robot's approval expires or the fleet control revokes a granted request, it shall initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.
+If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and plans to continue to the upcoming corridor, which is not yet released, it shall stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the fleet control.

+If the mobile robot's approval expires according to the `leaseExpiry` of the response or when fleet control revokes a granted request, the mobile robot shall initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.
+Recovery strategies for loss of release are either the mobile robot returning to the predefined trajectory of the edge along the path it took to deviate from it or stopping in its current position and awaiting manual intervention.

 ## 6.7 Visualization